Chapter 16:

 “Melchizedek,” Momo corrects, her pronunciation as flawless as her stance as she draws an arrow and takes aim at the target.
 The March 11th sun is barely over the horizon, turning the dense spring fog gold.
 The pair are at the Hattori residence’s archery range, Kasumi reading from the Bible as Momo performs her morning practice.
 Despite the thick fog choking the neighborhood streets, the archery range is clear as glass thanks to Kasumi’s power keeping the fog at bay.

-“Melchizedek,” Kasumi resumes, correcting her pronunciation.
+“Melchizedek,” Kasumi resumes.
 “Who was king of Salem and also a priest of the Most High God, brought bread and wine to Abram, blessed him, and said, ‘May the Most High God, who made heaven and earth, bless Abram!
 May the Most High God, who gave you victory over your enemies, be praised!’
 And Abram gave a tenth of all the loot he had recovered to Mal— Melciz— Mel-chi-ze— Momo!”
-Kasumi whines, dropping the Bible to her lap and turning to Momo.
+Kasumi whines, dropping the Bible to her lap.

 “Yes, Kasumi?”
-Momo asks, keeping her sleepy eyes focused on her target.
+Momo asks, keeping her sleepy eyes focused on the target.

 “Can’t we do something else?
 I’m too tired to learn anything like this.”